Arrival day - airport pick up

 Day 1 - All the trails of the edge of Karst

 The world renowned climbing area at Osp and kilometers of singletrack infuse Slovenia’s last valley before the sea with a spirit of adventure that shines brightest in spring and autumn.
+Perfect for a nice mountain bike weekend retreat.

 The first road climb leads us up along the border between Slovenia and Italy to the ancient castle of Socerb that reigns atop a cliff overlooking the bay of Trieste.
 Socerb’s rock is part of the Karst Edge, a 20 km long limestone cliff with trails running both ways along the top and bottom.
 After we take in the view, a winding trail through pine groves brings us down to the picturesque village of Osp.

 An hour’s pedal up a forest road takes us to the top of the near by hill and the starting point of our second descent.
-The trail starts in the middle of a lovely village atop the 380 m hill and takes us down a fun and very diverse bit of singletrack.
+The MTB trail starts in the middle of a lovely village atop the 380 m hill and takes us down a fun and very diverse bit of singletrack.
 After returning to the village of Osp, we sit down for a hearty meal at a homely local restaurant.
 The day usually ends with a soak of our tired legs in the Adriatic Sea and a cold pint at the Debeli Rtič peninsula.

 Day 2 - Coastline Blitz

 There are two hills that provide the backdrop to the Slovenian coastline.
 They are not particularly imposing or high, but our local friends took the time to furnish them with some unforgettable man-made singletrack: berms, cute little jumps and clay that provides excellent grip when combined with local bedrock.
 The day takes us through several fun packed three hundred meter climbs and descents that usually lead to some hiking and replaying of favourite trail sections.
-After a hard day of riding we will attempt to find out if there is any truth to the claim of the region being known as the home of olive oil, truffles and excellent red wine.
+After a hard day of mountain biking we will attempt to find out if there is any truth to the claim of the region being known as the home of olive oil, truffles and excellent red wine.

 After the nice and active weekend it is time to say goodbye.
 We offer you the lift to the airport, but of course you are more than welcome to spend some more time in Slovenia.